About Calhoun County

 Jail & Inmate Records

-The Calhoun County Jail, located in Hampton, is the primary detention facility for individuals arrested within the county.
+Calhoun County Jail, located in Hampton, is the primary detention facility for people arrested within Calhoun County.
 The booking process at the jail involves photographing, fingerprinting, and documenting the personal information of detainees.
 Inmate lookup services are available for the public to find information about individuals currently held at the facility.
 Visitation rules are specific to the jail and typically require scheduling in advance.
 The bond and bail process follows Arkansas state guidelines, allowing detainees to secure release pending trial.

 - To find someone recently arrested in Calhoun County, individuals can contact the jail directly or use available online resources.